Estimation of Parameters for an Archetypal Model of Cardiomyocyte Membrane Potentials: Results and analysis

 Because of the practical value of APD restitution curves, it is important that the fitted archetypal model is able to reproduce the restitution behaviour of the target models and data.
 These curves describe the dependence of the APD on the duration of the preceding diastolic interval (DI).
 Nolasco and Dahlen \cite{Nolasco1968} noted that in a single-cell setting and with a fixed period of excitation, a slope of the APD(DI) curve greater than one indicates instability of the train of action potentials.
 For this reason, the restitution curves are considered an important tool in understanding instabilities of excitation waves leading to onset of cardiac arrhythmias \cite{Tse2016} and is routinely measured experimentally, e.g. in the experimental work \cite{McIntosh-2000} that we compare with.

 In order to quantify the computational speedup gained by using the archetypal model with fitted parameter values in comparison with authentic target models we measured the time taken using each model to compute numerically a train of 1000 action potentials at a fixed value of the basic cycle length $B=1000$ ms. With the numerical methods described above in the paper, the archetypal model takes approximately about 180 sec to complete the numerical simulation with any set of parameter values.
 The LR \cite{Luo-Rudy-1991} and CRN \cite{Courtemanche-1998} model require 1246 sec and 1634 sec, respectively for the same simulation.
 Thus we conclude that using the archetypal model is 6 times faster than using the Luo-Rudy model \cite{Luo-Rudy-1991} and 9 times faster than the using Courtemanche et al.~model \cite{Courtemanche-1998}.
-In simulations of whole-heart or 3D tissue with realistic geometries, this will reduce the computational workload and runtime significantly.
+While the comparison was demonstrated at the single-cell level, we expect the improvement in the computational speed-up would also be seen in simulations of whole-heart or 3D tissue with realistic geometries.
 The numerical speedup advantage of using the archetypal model is likely even more pronounced in case of comparison with contemporary models more detailed than the LR \cite{Luo-Rudy-1991} and the CRN \cite{Courtemanche-1998} models.
 We also recall that the archetypal has closed form solutions that can be evaluated directly irrespective of parameter values used and this can be exploited to further reduce computational expenses or even eliminate the need of computation entirely.